-For the lesson's main instruction, the teacher can choose between two equivalent methods: an Activity-Based Exploration or a Guided Exploration.
+For the lesson's main instruction, the teacher can choose between two equivalent methods of instruction: an Activity-Based Exploration or a Guided Exploration.
 These two options provide access to the same rigorous content while allowing for a variety of modalities to experience the math.
 Both methods offer students the opportunity to develop deep understanding of the material through meaningful discourse.
-Embedded teacher support helps to ensure that students have the appropriate scaffolds to process and understand the lesson content.
+Embedded teacher support helps to ensure that students have the appropriate scaffolds to understand and access the lesson content.
 These supports include English Learner scaffolds, math language routines, and questioning grounded in effective teaching practices.

-Reveal Math also provides rich differentiation resources, including intervention resources, to support all students in the learning process.
-Each option includes multiple modalities, offering rich differentiation that not only supports students' understanding but also challenges them through games, STEM simulations, and application cards^{}.
+For each lesson, Reveal Math provides rich differentiation resources, including intervention resources, to support all students in the learning process.
+Daily Exit Tickets can be a source of data, allowing teachers to make sound instructional decisions around which differentiation resource to assign to students: one that reinforces understanding, one that builds proficiency, or one that extends thinking.
+Each option includes multiple modalities, offering rich differentiation that not only supports students' understanding but also challenges them through STEM simulations and application cards.
 Targeted intervention aligns to item analysis of assessments to help support and target specific misunderstandings and gaps in learning.
-These features provide the foundation for all students to receive high-quality, rigorous mathematics instruction and reach their academic goals. <section-header><section-header><section-header><section-header><section-header><section-header>
+These features provide the foundation for all students to receive high-quality, rigorous mathematics instruction and reach their academic goals.